olvaffe/olv-notes/kernel/irq.md

 * preempt_schedule inc/dec preempt_count by PREEMPT_ACTIVE before/after schedule()

 * spin_lock() -> _spin_lock(); on UP, call preempt_disable(); on SMP, it then does the real stuff

-irq on s3cxxxx
-* interrupt -> set SRCPND -> arbitration -> set INTPND or FIQ or nothing
-* INTMSK masks interrupts
-* my guess: arbitration happens when INTPND or SRCPND change.
-* when an (non-fiq) interrupt happens, SRCPND is set and arbitration happens, which sets INTPND
-* If INTPND is cleared before SRCPND, INTPND is set again!
-* So one should clear SRCPND and then INTPND